geekidea2017/shareIdea/utilityBackend/README.md

 # Mongo DB installation steps and run in command prompt
 ---------------------------------------------------------------------

-1. Downlaod Mongodb msi or Zip file from mongodb web site
+1. Download Mongodb msi or Zip file from mongodb web site
 2. open CMD in windows as administrator to the c:\program file\mongodb..\3.4\bin folder
 3. Create a directory d:\data as per available directory
 4. Lets run the below command  mongod --dbpath d:\data